"Some of the set fields aren't available" error in Jira Cloud Automation

 Solution

-We'll analyze each of the potential causes and their solutions below.
+We'll analyze each potential cause and its solution below.

 Add fields to project Edit screen(s)

-If a field isn't present on the space's Edit screens, then Automation will throw this error and fail to edit the field(s).
+If a field isn't present on the space's Edit screens, including Edit screens for specific requests or work types, Automation will throw this error and fail to edit the field(s).
 To resolve it:

 1. Identify the field name being ignored from the audit log section